nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 Layouts are defined within the `layouts` folder.
 They are React Components that receive the `children` prop, which is the transformed MDX content of the Markdown file.

-Each Page layout is decided within their Markdown's Frontmatter as `layout: name-of-layout.hbs`.
+Each Page layout is configured within their Markdown's Frontmatter as `layout: name-of-layout.hbs`.

-### Why PostCSS?
+### What do we use for Styling?

-We use PostCSS as our CSS Preprocessor instead of other solutions such as Sass or Less.
+We use PostCSS to style the Node.js Website; PostCSS is a CSS Preprocessor, like Sass and Less.

+#### How exactly do we style Components?

+We style each individual React Component with a dedicated CSS file (A CSS Module) that uses CSS syntax (with the extra powerups of PostCSS).

+The [Styling a Component](#styling-a-component) section contains a more detailed guide on how we style our Components.

+#### Why we use PostCSS over Sass or Less?

 The main advantage of PostCSS is its minimal pluggable API that allows us to extend the native CSS-syntax with custom plugins.

 Next.js natively supports PostCSS and always uses PostCSS as part of the bundling and building process.